spinnaker/spinnaker.github.io/setup/install/storage/redis.md

 redirect_from: /setup/storage/redis/
 ---

-> :warning: We _highly_ recommend relying on [Minio](/setup/storage/minio)
+{% include
-> instead of Redis if you are looking for a local persistant storage solution
+   warning
-> for Spinnaker.
-The Redis storage implementation is untested and unsupported
+   content="We _highly_ recommend relying on [Minio](/setup/storage/minio)
-> by anyone in the Spinnaker community.
+   instead of Redis if you are looking for a local persistant storage solution for Spinnaker.
+The Redis storage implementation is untested and unsupported by anyone in the Spinnaker community."

-> :warning: Redis can be used as Spinnaker's persistent storage source, but
+%}

-> it is unsupported and __not__ recommended for production use-cases because
+{% include
-> it mixes fungible, short-lived cache entries with the Pipeline and Application
+   warning
-> data that deploy all of your infrastructure.
-This means you will have to be
+   content="Redis can be used as Spinnaker's persistent storage source, but it is unsupported and __not__ recommended for production use-cases because it mixes fungible, short-lived cache entries with the Pipeline and Application data that deploy all of your infrastructure.
+This means you will have to be extra careful when clearing your Spinnaker Redis cache."
-> extra careful when clearing your Spinnaker Redis cache.
+%}

 ## Prerequisites